Camelia03/portofolio-project-5/README.md

 - **Search**

     - The search bar empowers users to quickly find what they're looking for.
-It allows users to enter keywords or phrases, and it expertly guides them to books that match their interests.
+It allows users to enter keywords to filter books by title, author, or description, expertly guiding them to books that match their interests.

     - Even if no results are found for a specific keyword, the search bar ensures the user informed, allowing them to refine their search or explore other topics.